MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_Enabling_Continuous_Integration_with_Azure_Pipelines.md

     > **Note**: The summary view provides overview details about the build, including details about commits, tests, and artifacts.

-3. Select the **Tests** tab to review tests for this build.

-    > **Note**: You also have easy access to the pipeline editor, the ability to queue a new build, and download the artifacts of this build.

 #### Task 3: Invoking a continuous integration build

 In this task, you will trigger a continuous integration build.